Last updated on March 13, 2023

 Ruby Clarity and Cut

 Natural rubies typically display inclusions, which are not looked upon as negative attributes as they would be for diamonds.
-In opposite, these flaws are considered part of the character of rubies and the lack of inclusions is a sign of synthetic stones as the latter tend to be eye-clean.
+On the opposite, these flaws are considered part of the character of rubies and the lack of inclusions is a sign of synthetic stones as the latter tend to be eye-clean.

 The value of rubies depends on whether these inclusions are visible to the naked eye and if they affect the gem’s transparency and brilliance.
 It is recommended to avoid larger inclusions that affect the transparency of the gem.
 Inclusions and cracks that reach the surface will affect the durability of the stone and detract from its beauty.
 Such stones are not desirable as well.